Vishnu2116/MERN-Stack-Project-Collection/SIMON GAME/readme.md

 Score Tracking: Keeps track of the player's current and best scores.

 # How to Play
 Watch the sequence of colors and sounds played by the game.
 Repeat the sequence by clicking on the color pads in the correct order.
 The sequence will get longer and more complex with each round you successfully complete.
 Try to score as high as you can without making mistakes!

 # Setup and Installation

+No installation necessary!
-No installation necessary!\n You can clone or download this repository and simply open the index.html file in your browser to start playing.
+You can clone or download this repository and simply open the index.html file in your browser to start playing.

 git clone [https://github.com/yourusername/simon-game.git](https://github.com/Vishnu2116/MERN-Stack-Project-Collection.git)
 cd SIMON GAME